radiantearth/stac-spec/best-practices.md

 for clients to consume.
 A dynamic catalog will sometimes be populated by a static catalog, or at least may have a 'backup' of its fields stored as a cached static catalog.

-Dynamic Catalogs often also implement the [STAC API](https://github.com/radiantearth/stac-api-spec/) specification, that responds to search queries (like give me all imagery in Oahu gathered on January 15, 2017).
+Dynamic catalogs often also implement the [STAC API](https://github.com/radiantearth/stac-api-spec/) specification, that responds to search queries (like give me all imagery in Oahu gathered on January 15, 2017).
 But they are not required to.
 One can have a dynamic service that only implements the core STAC specification, and is crawled by STAC API implementations that provide 'search'.
-For example a Content Management Service like Drupal or an Open Data Catalog like CKAN could choose to expose its content as linked STAC Items by implementing a dynamic catalog.
+For example a Content Management Service like Drupal or an open data catalog like CKAN could choose to expose its content as linked STAC Items by implementing a dynamic catalog.

-One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same `Items` in different sub-catalog organization structures.
+One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same Items in different sub-catalog organization structures.
 For example one catalog could divide sub-catalogs by date and another by providers, and users could browse down to both.
 The leaf Items should just be linked to in a single canonical location (or at least use a `rel` link that indicates the location of the canonical one).